ogobrecht/ploc/README.md

 ## Changelog

+### 0.5.0 - 2018-12-23

+- Add "Do not edit..." message to generated files
+- Add `debug` param to CLI for parsed arguments
+- Improved README regarding glob patterns
+- Internal renamings

 ### 0.4.1 - 2018-12-18

 - Fixed: parsing regex breaks when keywords `package`, `function`, `procedure`, `trigger` or `type` found in a signature (not the starting one, sure, but in a line comment or type declaration)